 Section 2.2 What are Medicare Part A and Medicare Part B?
+What are medicale fait A and medicale fait D?

 When you first signed up for Medicare, you received information about what services are covered under Medicare Part A and Medicare Part B. Remember: